 F33AN-16A DE 04/6/16SPECIAL SERVICES OFFICER-Information Sheet regarding specific duties of various departments

 The City of Long Beach seeks qualified and motivated individuals to apply for Special Services Officer.
-This employment opportunity offers a wide variety of exciting positions ranging from Airport, Harbor (Port of Long Beach), and Police Departments.
+This employment opportunity offers a wide variety of exciting positions ranging from Airport and Police Departments.

 The Long Beach Airport is a busy, complex and diverse facility with over 300,000 annual aircraft operations.
 The Airport serves approximately three million passengers annually.
 Owned and operated by the City of Long Beach, Long Beach Airport was established in 1923 and is one of the oldest municipal airports in the U.S. Airport Special Services Officers are first responders to all public safety and security incidents at the Long Beach Airport and report to the Manager of Safety and Security, in the Security Division.
 The primary mission of the Security Division is to support the Department of Homeland Security, Transportation Security Administration with counter-terrorism efforts.